 Printing at office supply stores or copy and print stores is a good option if you're doing this last minute or even if you have plenty of time.
 If you do have plenty of time, you can usually get better results from a professional print shop.

 Generally, you'll want to download the PDF of your template with the Trim Marks and Save Paper options checked.
-Most copy and print and office supply chains will be printing on full size card stock (US Letter or A4) and then trimming to size.
+Most copy, print and office supply chains will be printing on full size card stock (US Letter or A4) and then trimming to size.

-We recommend going in with a flash drive with your files on them.
-You can usually log into your Templett account at these stores if you need to though but keep in mind that the employees there will not know how to use Templett.
+We recommend going in with a flash drive that has your files on them.
+You can usually log into your Templett account at these stores if you need to, but keep in mind that the employees there will not know how to use Templett.

-If you are going to email them the file, be sure that your email app does not send a smaller version of the file.
-You want to send the full size version of the file.
+If you are going to email the file to the shop, be sure that your email app does not send a smaller version of the file.
+You want to send the full size version (actual size).

 For cards and anything people will be holding in their hands, we always recommend at least 100lb card stock if you can.
 It will feel higher quality in your hands.

 Most of these types of shops can trim your cards for you.
-We recommend asking them if they prefer to have the file with or without trim marks.
-They will usually ask to have them with trim marks so they know where to trim them.
+We recommend calling ahead to ask them if they prefer to have the file with or without trim marks.
 If they ask to have them without trim marks, that's not a problem.
 Just download the file without the trim marks option checked.
 (You can easily switch the options on and off in Templett, before downloading the file.)